Nearly 50 Spaces in the Forest Service Campground,

 Getting to the sites around the lake can be done in your own boat, one of our rental boats, or you can arrange to have yourselves and your gear transported on the ferry when the lake level is high enough.

-Firewood is abundant since trees are always dropping a few limbs here and there.
+Firewood is usually easy to find since trees are always dropping a few limbs here and there.
 There are plenty of pine cones and pine needles for kindling, too.

 Most of the lakes campsites have tables and fire pits, and some are quite nice due to the work of campers in the past making them comfortable and useful.